 Tip#6: Build free resources for buyers and sellers

-Create useful resources for home buyers, sellers and investors on different aspect of property buying and selling process.
+Create useful resources for home buyers, sellers, and investors on different aspects of the property buying and selling process.

 These types of free resources tend to attract high-quality backlinks.